1. Vali Cyber Knowledge Base

 ZeroLock feature controls to address threats to Endpoints

-On the ZeroLock Management Console, or ZMC, there are three (3) primary sections involved in alerting of threats to protected endpoints.
+On the ZeroLock Management Console (ZMC), there are three (3) primary sections involved in alerting of threats to protected endpoints.
 These sections are the Dashboard, Alerts, and Endpoints, each of which has a menu on the ZMC.

 Dashboard

-Clicking the text in the INFO column for a ransomware or cryptojacking alert will take you to the alerts detail page.
+Clicking anywhere on the line of a ransomware or cryptojacking alert will direct you to the Alert Details page.

 Alerts

-From this screen, the user has two avenues with which to react to alerts.
+From the ALERTS screen, there are two (2) avenues with which to react to alerts.
 There is the primary ACTIONS drop-down menu over the list of alerts.
-The second is the ACTIONS drop-down which appears on the same row as the alert.
+The second is the ACTIONS drop-down, which appears on the same row as the alert.

 The primary ACTIONS drop-down menu consists of:

-1. Kill and Remediate Alert kills the processes involved in the malicious behavior, issues an alert, and then remediates by removing any files created by the malware, removes the malware file(s) themselves, restores any modified or deleted files, removes attempts at persistence (undoing changes to crontabs, removing dropped malware, etc.) and closes all network connections associated with the malicious processes (Default setting).
+1. Kill and Remediate Alert kills the processes involved in the malicious behavior, issues an alert, and then remediates by removing any files created by the malware, removing the malware file(s) themselves, restoring any modified or deleted files, removing attempts at persistence (undoing changes to crontabs, removing dropped malware, etc.) and closes all network connections associated with the malicious processes (Default setting).

-2. Kill Alert will stop the processes involved in the malicious behavior and an alert is generated.
+2. Kill Alert will stop the processes involved in the malicious behavior and generate an alert.
 Remediation is NOT automatically done.

-3. Release Alert releases the process and allows the system to continue to run.
+3. Release Alert releases the process, allowing the system to continue to run.
 The release function does no file restoration or deletion and should be used when the user believes the alert is a false positive.

-4. Archive Alert removes an alert from from the list.
+4. Archive Alert removes an alert from the list.
 This may be done if the list is getting too long or cluttered.
-For example, if you do not want to see SSH connection alerts, they can be turned off but the previous alerts must be archived to remove get them off the list.
+For example, if you do not want to see SSH connection alerts, they can be turned off, but the previous alerts must be archived to be removed from the list.

-5. Add Allow Rule lets the user create a rule that will allow the process to run and will no longer generate an alert.
+5. Add Allow Rule allows the user to create a rule that permits the process to run and will no longer generate an alert.
 This is useful for known false positives.

 The available actions, those not greyed out, depend on the Response Type setting for the Endpoint.
-For more information on this please see Response Type Settings and Alert Generation.
+For more information, see Response Type Settings and Alert Generation.

-Again, depending on the Response Type setting, the buttons in the Actions column will be either Kill & Remediate with the Actions drop-down menu or just Actions.
-Selecting Kill changes the status to KILLED and a REMEDIATION tab will appear.
+Depending on the Response Type setting, the buttons in the Actions column will be either Kill or Release.
+Selecting Kill changes the status to KILLED, and a REMEDIATION tab will appear.
 Clicking that tab engages the remediation process.

-Alert Detail: Displays the details of an alert allowing troubleshooting by reviewing the attack process tree and the file touched by the malware.
+Alert Detail: Displays the details of an alert, allowing troubleshooting by reviewing the attack process tree and the file impacted by the malware.

 Status